MJspitta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Display contents of a file /etc/passwd
 3. Display content of two files
 4. Display the last ten lines of a file
+5. Display the first ten lines of a file